 Students may choose a minor concentration in Deaf Studies.
-It is an opportunity for students of ASL to develop further skills with the language and to learn about the culture, history, and literature of Deaf people.
-For students majoring in linguistics; speech, language & hearing sciences; psychology; sociology; or anthropology, the Deaf Studies minor broadens horizons regarding the diversity of human language, cultures, and experiences.
+The Deaf Studies minor is an opportunity for students of ASL to develop further skills with the language and to learn about the culture, history, and literature of Deaf people.

 Core Courses (16 cr)

 - SED DE 570 American Sign Language I (4 cr)

 - SED DE 571 American Sign Language II (4 cr)

 - SED DE 590 American Sign Language III (4 cr)

 - SED DE 591 American Sign Language IV (4 cr)

 - SED DE 500 Introduction to the Deaf World (4 cr)

 - SED DE 550 History and Culture of the Deaf (4 cr)